dBildungsplattform/schulcloud-bbb-recorder/README.md

 docker-compose --file docker-compose.example.yml up
 ```

+## Hints

+### Waiting on other services

 The image includes the [`dockerize`](https://github.com/jwilder/dockerize) utility in case you have to wait for the message broker or upload endpoint to become available before starting to process jobs.

+### Manually trigger the service in development

+If you have a BigBlueButton playback URL and you want to trigger the recorder service directly, check out [`script/send`](./script/send).
+It allows you to push properly encoded messages to the broker and should also give you an idea of how to use the recorder from other projects.